imgly/pesdk-ios-examples/README.md

 We just added a version with a 64-Bit lib.
 Please note that this version won't run on the 64-Bit simulator yet.
 32-Bit simulators are supported tho.
 To get the camera working you need an iOS device.

+### Full-Source branch

+We lately decided to provide the full source code in a seperate branch.
+Please note that this branch won't be distributed via cocoa-pods since its uncertain if it will work out well :D

 ### Attribution